 'Dare Me' Is an Absolutely Insane TV Thriller About Cheerleaders and Murder

 Binge-watching Cheer got a lot of people rooting for a sport they hadn't considered before, and those feeling the void of this new interest can rest easy.
-Luckily, another modern cheerleading show actually exists: Dare Me on USA (which is available to stream online with a cable login) that just wrapped up its first season in early March.
+Luckily, another modern cheerleading show actually exists: Dare Me, which aired on USA in early 2020 and is now available to stream on Netflix.

 Created by Megan Abbott, who also wrote the book that inspired the series, and teen TV veteran Gina Fattore (Gilmore Girls, Dawson's Creek), Dare Me centers on teammates and best friends, Addy (Herizen F. Guardiola) and Beth (Marlo Kelly), whose relationship begins to unravel at the arrival of the seemingly perfect coach Collette French (Willa Fitzgerald).
 Shortly after meeting their new coach, Addy and Beth catch her cheating on her husband with her ex-fling and the Sergeant stationed in their town (Zach Roeig).
 The fallout of this moment is an addictively toxic game of manipulation and one-upmanship.
 For Beth, who comes from a wealthy but broken home and is the team's coveted head of the pyramid, or "top girl," this intel is powerful leverage over Coach, should she ever need it to get ahead socially or in the squad.
 Whereas Addy, who is middle class and a much quieter, more complicit personality, is exploited by Coach to believe she's special and uses her to both keep her quiet and help orchestrate the affair.
 Eventually (because why not) someone dies, which results in an elaborate cover-up, shaking their small Midwestern town, and particularly makes those involved with the crime lose their sanity.